kailaisun/RGBT/README.md

 <img src="fig/modality_grid.jpg" width="90%">

-We publish a few thermal images and annotations on Hugging Face.
+We publish part of the thermal images and annotations on [Hugging Face](https://huggingface.co/skl24/RGBT).